mrblonde91/Refactoring-In-Action/README.md

 So in this case we take advantage of a match condition which allows for pattern matching.
 So we throw in any scenario where it doesn't match 10 or 13.

-Another example of the use of it is for the page count.
-The C# is a basic check of if it's greater than zero.
-We can use a match for a more concise and clear representation of the validation.
+Another example of the use of it is for the page count and verifying the page count is greater than zero.
+We can use a match for a more concise and clear representation of the validation in F#.

 ### F# example
     let (|GreaterThanZero|_|) a = if a > 0 then Some() else None